Popmotion/popmotion/README.md

 Redshift is a Javscript engine for animation and interaction.
 It is output-agnostic, meaning you provide the callback while we provide the numbers.
 The benefits:

-* Use any technology you want (jQuery, canvas, WebGL, etc)
+* Use any technology you want (DOM, jQuery, canvas, WebGL, etc)
 * Animate any property you want, without us having to add explicit support for it
 * Move between technologies simply by changing your callbacks - Redshift will always pump out identical numbers